Rear Suspension, Differential and Drivetrain

 Next step was to undo the 5 bolts that retain the output shaft housings and slide the housings out.
 Access for sockets is a bit limited owing to the output flanges, perhaps a 3/8" drive set would have been a better choice but I managed it eventually:

-Each output shaft has an oil seal, the removal of which demands a full strip of the shaft and housing assembly.
+Each output shaft has an oil seal, the replacement of which demands a full strip of the shaft and housing assembly.
 In essence you bend back the lockwasher tabs, undo and remove the nut and lockwasher, push the shaft through the inner bearing, taking the outer bearing with it which catches and forces out the oil seal.
 Then simply reassemble (with new seal) in reverse order.
-There is the small matter of refitting the nut to EXACTLY the same position in order to avoid overtightening the bearings but as long as you mark (centrepunch) all the parts and carefully count the number of turns the nut needs to remove, it's not too challenging.
+There is the small matter of refitting the nut to EXACTLY the same position in order to avoid overtightening the bearings but as long as you mark (centrepunch) all the parts and carefully count the number of turns the nut takes to remove, it's not too challenging.
 What's that?
 You forgot to mark, or to count?
 Oh dear :D

 Unusually for me, I was actually planning the order of work on this job, so whilst I was waiting for the new oil seals to arrive, I blasted some of the parts and resprayed them satin black.